wimb0/nagios-teams-notify/README.md

 ## Installation

-Install dependancies from requirements.txt and place `notify-teams.py` where it can be executed by the Nagios user.
-Make the script executable with `chmod +x notify-teams.py`.
+Install dependancies from requirements.txt and place `host-notify-teams.py` and `service-notify-teams.py` where they can be executed by the Nagios user.
+Make the scripts executable with `chmod +x host-notify-teams.py service-notify-teams.py`.

 ## Configuration